 Blender is a versatile open source 3D creation suite that is able to render maps with realistic lighting and textures.
-This article is a brief introduction to using Blender to visualize GIS data for those with some GIS experience.
+This article is a brief introduction to using Blender to visualize GIS data for those with some GIS and raster manipulation experience.
 By the end of this article you will understand how to:

 - Modify GIS data so it is suitable for Blender

 - Create a 3D surface from elevation data in Blender

 - Drape a map over the 3D surface

 - Render a 3D map with realistic lighting

 The two images used to create the maps below can be downloaded Here.

 Manipulate GIS Data